TOMToolkit/tomtoolkit.github.io/docs/amazons3.md

 using a cloud storage system also provides performance and speed increases to your application.

-Configuring the TOM toolkit to store data on Amazon S3 is fairly straighforward.
+Configuring the TOM toolkit to store data on Amazon S3 is fairly straightforward.
 Once enabled, data product downloads, uploads, and static assets (images, stylesheets, etc) will be stored in Amazon S3 instead of the local filesystem where your TOM is run.